Hook (film): Soundtrack

-The film score was composed and conducted by John Williams and performed by the Hollywood Studio Symphony.
+The film score was composed and conducted by John Williams, and performed by the Hollywood Studio Symphony.
 He was brought in at an early stage when Spielberg was considering making the film as a musical.
 Williams wrote approximately eight songs with lyricist Leslie Bricusse for the project at this stage.
 Williams and Bricusse finalized it to five songs.
-Several of these songs were recorded, and some musical segments were even filmed.
+Several of these songs were recorded and some musical segments were even filmed.

-Julie Andrews recorded one song, "Childhood", at the Sony Pictures Studios, so that Maggie Smith could lip-sync it on-set; it was meant to be sung by Granny Wendy to her grandchildren in their bedroom.
+Julie Andrews recorded one song, "Childhood", at the Sony Pictures Studios, so that Maggie Smith could lip-sync it on-set; it was meant to be sung by Granny Wendy Darling to her grandchildren in their bedroom.
 Two additional songs, "Stick with Me" and "Low Below", performed by Dustin Hoffman and Bob Hoskins, respectively, were also rehearsed.
 These three songs were ultimately cut from the film, and instead were incorporated into the instrumental score.
 Two remaining songs survive in the finished film: "We Don't Wanna Grow Up" and "When You're Alone", both with lyrics by Bricusse.
 The "Prologue" track later appeared in a commercial for the 68th Academy Awards in 1995, and in trailers for Matilda (1996), another film by TriStar.

 The original 1991 issue was released by Epic Soundtrax.
 In 2012, a limited edition of the soundtrack, called Hook: Expanded Original Motion Picture Soundtrack, was released by La-La Land Records and Sony Music.
 It contains almost the complete score, with alternates and unused material.
 It also contains liner notes that explain the film's production and score recording.